top of page

 • PADI Basic Freediver: An introduction to static and dynamic apnea in a confined water setting (pool or pool-like conditions).

-• PADI Freediver: Teaches open water freediving to a depth of up to 16 meters (55 feet).
+• PADI Freediver: This course teaches open-water freediving.
+You learn to dive to a depth of up to 16 meters (55 feet).

-• PADI Advanced Freediver: Increases breath-hold efficiency and diving depth, up to 24 meters (79 feet).
+• PADI Advanced Freediver: This course increases breath-hold efficiency and diving depth, up to 24 meters (79 feet).

-• PADI Master Freediver: Focuses on deeper dives and competition-level performance, up to 40 meters (131 feet).
+• PADI Master Freediver: This focuses on deeper dives and competition-level performance, allowing dives up to 40 meters (131 feet).

 Requirements

-• Basic Freediver: Minimum age 12; ability to swim.
+• Basic Freediver: Minimum age 12 and the ability to swim.

-• Freediver: Minimum age 15; swimming ability required.
+• Freediver: Minimum age is 15; swimming ability required.

-• Master Freediver: PADI Advanced Freediver certification plus Emergency First Response (EFR) course within 24 months.
+• Master Freediver: Requires a PADI Advanced Freediver certification and completion of an Emergency First Response (EFR) course within 24 months.

 Average Cost

-• Advanced and Master courses range between $600–$1,000, depending on location and instructor.
+• Advanced and Master courses usually range from $600–$1,000, depending on location and instructor.

 Molchanovs Freediving Certification